-The first self-governing nation (1986) in Canada, the Shishalh First Nations were the original residents of the Sunshine Coast.
+The Shishalh peoples were the original residents of the Sunshine Coast.
 Their tenure is measured in thousands of years.
-Their history and current day culture is displayed in the their museum in Sechelt and is visible in (protected) petroglyphs and middens along the shorelines.
+Their history and current day culture is displayed in the their museum shíshálh Nation tems swiya Museum in Sechelt and is visible in (protected) petroglyphs and middens along the shorelines.